Updates on Services for Fall Quarter 2021

 Additional CAPS Services

-Group Therapy: CAPS will continue to offer a robust group-therapy program remotely this academic year.
-The full offering of Group therapy services will be available to non-SHIP and SHIP students.
+Group Therapy: CAPS will continue to offer a robust group-therapy program remotely via telehealth platform in Fall 2021.
+The full range of Group therapy services will be available to non-SHIP and SHIP students.
 Please check our CAPS website for Group Offerings

 Psychiatry Services: CAPS will continue to offer psychiatry services to in-state SHIP students.
 Students without SHIP will be offered psychiatry services only in urgent situations for full-fee.

-Remote “Drop In” Services: CAPS continues to offer remote “drop-in” spaces for some satellite communities, including the UCLA LGBTQ Center, Transfer Center, Undocumented Student Program, Samueli Engineering, the School of Law and Anderson School of Management.
+“Drop In” Services: CAPS continues to offer both in person and telehealth “drop-in” services in some satellite spaces, including the UCLA LGBTQ Center, Transfer Center, Undocumented Student Program, Samueli Engineering, the School of Law and Anderson School of Management.
 These services allow students to “drop in” to speak to a clinician for consultation and/or non-clinical supportive care.
 Please refer to the CAPS website or call CAPS for more information on these

 UCSHIP Behavioral Health Services (BHS) continues to be a longer-term referral for students with UCSHIP insurance who are currently in California.
 BHS will continue to operate largely remotely this Fall 2020 as well.
 A referral is needed from CAPS to access BHS services